netro256/recipes/_recipes/thai-chicken-soup.md

 - 4 boneless, skinless chicken thighs
 - 2 15-ounce cans coconut milk
 - 1 lime
-- 8 ounces rice vermicelli (cooked according to package directions (omit for paleo or sub zucchini noodles))
+- 8 ounces rice vermicelli (cooked according to package directions)
 - "Optional toppings: lime wedges, sauteed mushrooms, cilantro, cherry tomatoes, black pepper"

 directions:
 - Add all the ingredients EXCEPT the coconut milk, lime, and rice vermicelli to your crock pot and stir together.
-- Cover and cook on low for 8-10 Fours.
+- Cover and cook on low for 8-10 hours.
 - Add the coconut milk and lime before serving with rice vermicelli.

 notes: